zipCoder933/NL/README.md

 Built using Codex.

 ## How it works
-Write any code in pure english, and have it compiled and run as code.
+Write any code in pure english, and have it compiled and run as regular code would.
 The only rules are:
 * Must have the `.nl` file extension
 * Every command is separated by a line-break
 * Make sure to keep the number of stuff per-line to a minimum.
 Doing so will result in better compilation.